 Three juniors-Thomas Bernard, James Wenzel, and Nate Marti-took Ben under their wing.
 They taught him how to race and track. stay mentally strong, ran with him meets.
-It was everything that Ben needed as an inexperienced fresh- race. man.
+It was everything that Ben needed as an inexperienced fresh-race. man.

 Coach Whitman started him at the 1600 meter run.
 The first meet, he started out strong and kept right behind Thomas, James, and Nate.
-On the final lap, he passed and was beating his mentors.
+On the final lap, he passed and beat all three of them.
+The student so he didn't.
+He lost a lot in just that gressed, his knee started to bother was beating his mentors.

 Ben Gilbert leads the field on the first lap of the 3200 meter run in 2012.
-Photo byAbbey Teubel.

-three meets, Ben ran the 3200 meter run: at 8 laps, the longest race on the at practices, and encouraged him at knew it was his race.
+Photo by Abbey three meets, Ben ran the 3200 meter run: at 8 laps, the longest race on the at practices, and encouraged him at knew it was his race.
 He ran a 10:43, an exceptional time for his first and drove 72 hours to Washington spots was his.
 D.C. for his brother's wedding.